-John Fahey, president of the World Anti-Doping Agency (AMA), affirmed that the suspension for life that fell on lance Armstrong "could be reduceda "if the American exciter" cooperates fully "with the US Anti-Doping Agency (USADA).
+John Fahey, president of the World Anti-Doping Agency (AMA), stated that the suspension for life that fell on lance Armstrong "could be reducedto "if the American exciter" cooperates fully "with the US Anti-Doping Agency (USADA).

 During a press appearance in London, the president of the AMA admitted that the possibilities of cooperation on the part of Armstrong are "very scarce", but he remembered that the USADA was the first organism with which the exciclistist spoke, "and the only one with which he could potentially cooperate," he said.
 "It's a possibility, but I do not see signs that Armstrong has the will to do it, I would be surprised, although I would love it," said the head of WADA, whose statements he disseminated.
 Cyclingnews.